srinivas-nahak/bmi-calculator-app/README.md

 ## Features
+- [x] Lets the user add their gender, height, weight, and age.
-- [x] Adds medications with its duration and daily dosage.
+- [x] Shows you your BMI along with a message
-- [x] Displays a list of medications to take daily.
+- [x] Adapts the UI according to the screen size.
-- [ ] Reminds when it's time to take medication with notifications.
-- [ ] Shows history of dosage taken.
-- [ ] Shows medications in a calendar view.

 ## Contributions